-What are the Key Steps to Consider When Designing your Online Store?
+What are the Best Practices to Consider When Designing your Online Store?

 Step 1: Creating your Shopify Account